codetricity/chat-with-history/README.md

 - **Environment Validation**: Run `uv run python scripts/check_env.py` to diagnose configuration issues

 **For Production Deployment:**

+*For sharing with friends or future employers, SQLite is fine.
+If you are running a business with the database, use PostgreSQL.*

 - Set `ENVIRONMENT=production` in your `.env` file
 - Use a PostgreSQL database: `DATABASE_URL=postgresql+asyncpg://user:password@localhost/dbname`